colomemaria/epiScanpy/docs/examples.rst

 Single cell DNA methylation
 ---------------------------

 Here you can find a tutorial for the preprocessing, clustering and identification of cell types for single-cell DNA methylation data using the publicly available data from Luo et al. [Luo17]_.

-The tutorial shows how to build the count matrices for the different feature spaces and how to use them and compare the results.
+The first tutorial shows how to build the count matrices for the different feature spaces (windows, promoters) in different cytosine contexts.
+Here is the  `tutorial  <https://github.com/colomemaria/epiScanpy/blob/ATAC_tutorial_2/docs/tutorials/bld_count_matrix_methylation_tutorial.html>`__.

+Then, there is a second tutorial on how to use them and compare the results.
 The data used comes from mouse brain (frontal cortex).
+It will be available very soon.

 .. image:: pictures/umap_markers_hodology_ecker.png
    :width: 600px